lutzer/lu-re/site/projects/magic_roads/index.md

 <span class="more"></span>

-{% image, "thumb.png", "The polynation of the architecture", null, "image" %}
+{% image, "thumb.jpeg", "The polynation of the architecture", null, "image" %}

 "Magic Roads to Aliso" puts you back 2000 years in the role of a 17-year-old Roman who is faced with far-reaching decisions: Do you want to take over your father's pottery business?
 Or do you embark on an adventure and join the Roman legion in the Roman camp of Aliso?